neighdough/mftax/references/mftax.md

 1. asmt
     * Table containing all of the relevant assessment information used to perform analysis
 2. livunits
     * Contains a list of the number of living units used throughout the analysis.
-Created from the `set_units_and_rates` method in `make_dataset.py` module.
+Created from the `table_tax_rates_livunits` method in `make_dataset.py` module.
 3. revenue_estimates
     * Contains estimated revenue based upon the number of living units and tax rates established previously.
-Generated from `build_tax_estimate` method in `make_dataset.py` module.
+Generated from `table_revenue_estimate` method in `make_dataset.py` module.
 4. tax_rates
     * Contains a list of the tax rates to be used in the analysis.
-Created from the `set_units_and_rates` method in `make_dataset.py` module.
+Created from the `table_tax_rates_livunits` method in `make_dataset.py` module.
+5. mdn_apr_by_luc
+    * Median total appraisal by Census tract and land use code.
+Used to estiamte projected revenue
+6. vacancy_by_zoning
+    * Total number of vacant units within eac